AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 <h2><a name='angle'></a>Calculating the angle using the cross product</h2>

 <h3>The Math</h3>
 Getting the halfway angle is probably the trickiest part of the procedure, and requires a number of steps.
-There probably are multiple ways to obtaining the angle, but here's the method deduced from Blindman67's code.
+There probably are multiple ways to do so, but here's the method deduced from Blindman67's code.
 It will require us to freshen up on our linear algebra a little bit, specifically the cross product of two vectors, which we will be exploiting to find the value of the angle that they form.

 What the cross product actually represents algebraically, is a bit outside of the scope of this post.
 A perfect resource for understanding it can be found in the form of <a href="https://www.youtube.com/watch?v=eu6i7WJeinw&ab_channel=3Blue1Brown">this video</a> by <a href="https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw">3Blue1Brown</a> (I don't think there's a need for me to introduce his channel).

-The important part here is how the cross product can help us find the angle between two vectors.
+The important part here is how the cross product can help us find the angle between two vectors, and what problems arise from this method.
 It is important to mention here that the order of the points is crucial!
 When dealing with a closed polygonal shape the order of the points is such that the formed angle is pointing inwards.
-Given 3 points the formed angle is ambiguous, in the previous example the angle forms an acute wedge but could equivalently be interpreted as an obtuse fan.
+Using the corss product to determine the angle between two vectors gives an ambiguous result, the angle can form an acute wedge but could equivalently be interpreted as an obtuse fan.
 Keep this in mind for now, it will be relevant in a bit!

 Generally the formula for finding the cross product is the product of the magnitudes of our two vectors, with the sine of the angle that they form.
 More concretely:

 <div style="width:100%; display: flex; justify-content: center;">
 <p> \( \Vert BA \Vert * \Vert BC \Vert * sin( \Theta ) \) </p>